-In fact, research has shown that “Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, has more than 99% less impact on water scarcity and has 93% less impact on land use than a quarter pound of U.S. beef.”
+Research has shown that “Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, has more than 99% less impact on water scarcity, and has 93% less impact on land use than a quarter pound of U.S. beef.”
 That’s a huge difference and one that our planet desperately needs!
 Similar results have been discovered with the Impossible Burger, showing that this type of food product has an 89 percent small carbon footprint “than a burger made from real beef.”
-On top of that, the Impossible Burger “reduces environmental impacts in every category studied, resulting in use of 87% less water, 96% less land, 89% fewer greenhouse gas emissions and 92% fewer aquatic pollutants.”
+On top of that, the Impossible Burger “reduces environmental impacts in every category studied, resulting in the use of 87% less water, 96% less land, 89% fewer greenhouse gas emissions, and 92% fewer aquatic pollutants.”

 Increased Saturated Fat and Sodium Intake

 If you follow my articles, then you know I’m all about healthy dietary fat.
 I’ve argued the case for healthy fats for at least a year now and am all for enjoying the appropriate amounts from the safest sources.
 With that said, while small portions of plant-based saturated fat are healthy for a balanced diet — think coconut products (oil, cream, butter, and meat), avocado, extra-virgin olive oil, chia seeds, and dark chocolate — regular consumption of high amounts of saturated fat has been “associated with increased rates of both heart disease and premature death.”
 Plus, a sodium-rich diet has been linked to higher blood pressure (hypertension), which can lead to atherosclerosis, heart disease, stroke, and even an increased risk of cognitive decline in old age.